 2. Bombas

-By the company’s estimates, Bombas has contributed over 50 million items since its founding in 2013.
-The business offers socks that are a bit more expensive than the typical cheap pricing that consumers are used to.
-That’s because they offer high-quality, stylish socks that actually stand the test of time.
+By the company’s estimates, Bombas has contributed over 100 million items since its founding in 2013.
+The business offers socks, underwear, and t-shirts that are a bit more expensive than the typical cheap pricing that consumers are used to.
+That’s because they offer high-quality, stylish garments that stand the test of time.
 It’s not just the charitable aspect that draws customers — it’s also the fact that they know they’re investing in a high-quality product.

 Key Corporate Philanthropy Example Takeaways: